 Colleagues in social sciences and humanities have turned their attention to related phenomena: depopulation, deindustrialization, outmigration.
 This is important work that the project engages.
 At the same time, analysis tends to take place at mid-level, at the level of society, economy, the nation – all spheres of the so-called state sciences.
 But we cannot fully understand the phenomenon of emptiness if we stay on this scale.
 Emptiness is both more specific and much bigger.
 It is about details of life in specific places and the macro-scale historical processes that shape them.

 Today’s emptiness is not only increasingly common, but also new.
 Decline or abandonment of certain places have happened before.
 But most such events in the modern era have occurred as a result of production-based capitalism’s spatial fixes and within an overall narrative of progress.
 Today’s emptiness comes at a time dominated by finance capitalism and devoid of promises of better collective futures.
 Instead of being incorporated into the market economy and welfare networks, as was the case at the heyday of modernity, today people and places are expelled from circuits of capital and care of the state.
 Some people are able to move, while others are stuck in place.
-This makes the lived experience of emptiness strikingly new, on a variety of levels (see How to study it for more).
+This makes the lived experience of emptiness strikingly new, on a variety of levels (see How to study it? for more information).